 The alarm clock awoke me at 2 am.
 I dressed and went out for water.
 Dash it!
 I am not the only wise guy in this here neck of the woods.
 However, two or three water-carriers cannot be called 'a queue'.

 On route in my pendular to-and-fros I watched a night missile attack—the languid flaming streaks of yellow gliding silently overhead to crash someplace in the town.
-In the heights beyond Armenavan half of the night sky shimmered with ghostly crimson sent out by the giant gas torch from the main pipeline set ablaze.
+In the heights beyond Armenavan, half of the night sky shimmered with ghostly crimson radiance of the giant gas torch there, the main pipeline set ablaze.

 At twenty-to-four in the morning my water-carrying was done.

 From 9 to 12 am I rendered one article at work.
-Lenic came after the lunch break.
-He narrated of his vigil in Bread Factory tonight – queuing for three-and-half hours just to buy the regular quota of three loaves.
+Lenic came after the midday break.
+He narrated of his vigil in the Bread Factory, queuing for three-and-half night hours just to buy the regular quota of three loaves.

-Arcadic, Head of Russian Section, asked me—just as a personal favor, you know—to render the manifesto of a newly stewed political party.
+Arcadic, the Head of Russian Section, asked me—just as a personal favor, you know—to render the manifesto of a newly stewed political party.
 Sure, I was only happy to oblige my immediate boss but...

 Oh, brother!
 What a mess!
 The toil of making some sense from burbling gibberish of ultra-patriotic students tripping up at pompous words without rhyme or reason in their mental diarrhea!